 In the distant future, when your rugby playing days end, what rugby values do you feel will help you in life?
 What will you miss the most?
 How will you try to give back to help to grow the game?

-- Rugby has given me so much, traveling the world, playing the best players, making lifelong friends, and being able to do something that you love for so long.
-It has taught me to be resilient through the ups and downs, teamwork, dedicated & disciplined are just some of the traits that I’ve learned from the game and will take with me the rest of my life.
+- Rugby has given me so much, traveling the world, playing with the best players, making lifelong friends, and being able to do something that you love for so long.
+It has taught me to be resilient through the ups and downs, teamwork, dedicated & discipline are just some of the traits that I’ve learned from the game and will take with me for the rest of my life.

 - I have worked with some of the Rugby Development programs in the past namely Atavus Rugby and Eagle Impact Rugby Academy (EIRA).
 I may continue to help these academies in the future with coaching and player development for young upcoming players.
-It’s always good to give back to grassroots rugby and seeing youngsters realizing the potential they have in the sport is a satisfying feeling.
+It’s always good to give back to grassroots rugby and seeing youngsters realize the potential they have in the sport is a satisfying feeling.
 So definitely will be giving back to Rugby in one way or the other.

-What are the demands, responsibilities, benefits, sacrifices of being a professional rugby player?
+What are the demands, responsibilities, benefits, and sacrifices of being a professional rugby player?
 While it is an honor to play internationally for a country, how does this impact you as a professional?

-- Lastly to the Eagles (USA Rugby), it has been an absolute honor to represent and put on the jersey.
+- Lastly, to the Eagles (USA Rugby), it has been an absolute honor to represent and put on the jersey.
 To all my teammates past and present, it has been an absolute pleasure playing alongside you all.
 The coaches/management thank you for your wisdom and knowledge passed on throughout the years.
 The fans for sticking with us through the ups and downs.
 Last but not least my family & friends who have supported me from day one thank you for always believing.

 - ~Go Eagles